-Teacher happiness can be difficult to find sometimes.
+Teacher happiness can be difficult to find sometimes…teaching is among the most pressured and stressful professions.

-Look.
-What other profession provides almost no restroom breaks, works exclusively with developing humans, has a 20-minute lunch, and requires you to spend your own money for your professional tools?
+Look, what other profession provides almost no restroom breaks, works exclusively with developing humans, has a 20-minute lunch, and requires you to spend your own money for your professional tools?
+(Just take a look at Burned Out, Beaten Up, and Fighting Back).

 Let’s face it.
 Teaching is tough!